 [Option one - If attachments are not part of the agreement at this time, but may be eventually, delete all of Option two, as set forth below, and insert the following:]

-@This exhibit is reserved and, therefore, left blank intentionally.

 [Option two – If attachments are part of the agreement, delete all of Option one, above, and provide contract specialist with t identified attachments for incorporation into this exhibit.
 Attachments are optional, but may be consist of the following: Attachment XX, Contractor’s Catering Price List (if required per Exhibit E); Attachment YY, Contractor’s Audio-Visual Equipment Price List (if required per Exhibit F); and, Attachment ZZ, Hotel/Motel Transient Occupancy Tax Waiver (if required per Exhibit C).
 The attachments can be listed on this page, if desired, and should be provided to contract specialist in an electronic format – revised 3/28/06.]

-@This exhibit includes the following attachment(s):
+This exhibit includes the following attachment(s):

-@Attachment @1, Hotel/Motel Transient Occupancy Tax Waiver
+Attachment 1, Hotel/Motel Transient Occupancy Tax Waiver

-@Attachment @2, Contractor’s Audio-Visual Equipment Price List

-@Attachment @3, Contractor’s Catering Price List

 END OF EXHIBIT

-@EXHIBIT H
+EXHIBIT H

 [If Sleeping Room provision in Exhibit C includes option of tax waiver, then this optional form is to be incorporated into the agreement as an attachment.
 Note, per the Sleeping Room provision in Exhibit C, that the form is incorporated already signed; insert appropriate attachment number below and in footer, sign, scan, and provide in electronic format to contract specialist –revised 3/28/06:]

-ATTACHMENT #@1
+ATTACHMENT #1

 STATE OF CALIFORNIA